Jansirani-jansi-janu/Assignment_4/README.md

 This project classifies human voices as **Male** or **Female** using a machine learning model (Random Forest Classifier) and also provides an option to perform **unsupervised clustering** (K-Means) on voice features.

+🎤 Human Voice Classification and Clustering

+This project classifies human voices as Male or Female using Machine Learning and also performs clustering to find natural groupings in the data.
+A Streamlit web app is built for interactive use.

+📌 Features

+Upload a CSV file with voice acoustic features
+Data Preview: See uploaded data
+Model Evaluation: Accuracy, Confusion Matrix, Metrics
+Predictions: View actual vs predicted results
+Clustering: Group voices using KMeans

 The project includes:
 1. **Classification** – Supervised ML model to predict gender from voice features.
 2. **Clustering** – Grouping similar voices without labels.